ArduPilot/ardupilot_wiki/dev/source/docs/using-the-command-line-interpreter-to-configure-apmcopter.rst

    The CLI is being phased out on all platforms.
 The features were massively cut down with AC3.1.5 and then it was removed for the APM2 completely anyway with AC3.2.
-All CLI functions are now available via regular MAVlink commands in the GCSs.
+All CLI functions are now available via regular MAVLink commands in the GCSs.
 This article has been moved to the dev wiki and may be considered deprecated.

 You don't need to use the Mission Planner to set up Copter (and there